Sedeniono/VSDoxyHighlighter/README.md

 # Installation

-Only Visual Studio 2022 and above is supported.
+Only Visual Studio 2022 is supported.
 You can get the extension from the [Visual Studio marketplace](https://marketplace.visualstudio.com/items?itemName=Sedenion.VSDoxyHighlighter).

 All releases can also be found [here on github](https://github.com/Sedeniono/VSDoxyHighlighter/releases): Download the `*.vsix` file and open it to install the extension.